Your membership has expired

 Electric Bikes

 The Cerana looks and feels a lot like the rental electric bikes available through most urban and suburban bike shares.
 It’s not big on power, but it certainly gets the job done with a crank-mounted electric motor and four levels of assist.
 That allows the rider to use the bicycle’s seven-speed gearing to augment the electric motor’s twist with good old-fashioned leg power.
 Braking is strong, and the display screen, although simple, is easy to see and use.
 Metallic paint and color-keyed anodized aluminum accents give the Cerana an attractive look.
-Best of all, perhaps, is its base price, which is well under $1,000.
+It is, however, $100 more than it was last month, so look to bigger sales in June.

 Whether it’s delivering goods or carrying kids around, the XPedition 2.0 cargo e-bike is capable of hauling it all.
 The bike has a large rack integrated into the aluminum frame, contributing to its 83-pound weight with the battery installed.
 Lectric says that this long-wheelbase e-bike can haul a maximum payload of 450 pounds, which includes the rider, cargo, and any attachments.
 We were able to cover just over 17 miles with a combination of hills and flats at full assistance at the highest level.
 The top assist speed when operating as a Class 2 e-bike (as we tested it) is 20 mph.